 SERVING: Plate the chicken with sauce.
 If you add some slices of lemon on top it will look like it came from a restaurant.

-I did manage to make this serve three ONLY because I made some sides.
-I made a little quick easy zucchini, garlic pasta to have enough food to feed three for dinner and some pasta goes perfectly with this.
-So realistically this will make 2 portions for dinner, or 3 slightly skimpy portions, which you could stretch by adding sides.
-Serve this with some rice, potatoes or pasta and maybe a salad and/or a veg.
+So realistically this package will make 2 portions for dinner.
+Figure 3 portions which you could stretch by adding sides.
+Serve this with some rice or orzo, potatoes or a pasta and maybe a salad and/or a veg.
 Some nice crusty bread for mopping up that lemon caper sauce?

 So in short we thought that Trader Joe’s Chicken Piccata with Lemon Caper sauce was good, and improved if you add some more capers to it.
 Find this in the refrigerated section with other prepared dishes.
 It’s $8.99 (16 oz).